byterubpay/byterub-site/_posts/2019-04-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-22.md

 **\<suraeNoether>** what sort of work remains, in that regard?
 **\<sarang>** A lot of the batching gains depend heavily on the anonymity set used
 **\<sarang>** and there are plenty of open questions about that
-**\<sarang>** But, for example, the bulk of a spend proof (ignoring balance proof and range proofs) for a 1024-size anonymity set is probably about 100 ms using Monero timing operations
+**\<sarang>** But, for example, the bulk of a spend proof (ignoring balance proof and range proofs) for a 1024-size anonymity set is probably about 100 ms using ByteRub timing operations
 **\<suraeNoether>** wow
 **\<suraeNoether>** wowow
 **\<sarang>** This is purely back-of-the-envelope